What is turmeric powder: the definitive guide

 The advantages of buying raw turmeric powder

-Now that you know more about turmeric, you might want to know more about fresh turmeric vs powder.
+Now that you know more about turmeric, you might want to know more about fresh turmeric versus powder.
 Fresh turmeric rhizomes are simply the roots of the plant before they are ground to make the powder.
-They look much like ginger and have a lively flavour that can be used in sautés and smoothies.
-You can prepare them by cutting into cubes, flat circles or matchsticks, grated with a cheese grater or juiced for a smoothie.
+They look much like ginger and have a lively flavour that can be used in sautéd dishes and smoothies.
+You can prepare them by cutting them into cubes, flat circles or matchsticks, grated with a cheese grater or juiced with a smoothie.
 Fresh turmeric can be found in most large supermarkets in addition to Indian and Asian grocery stores.
 Dried turmeric involves peeling, boiling and oven-drying the roots (known as rhizomes) before grinding them into a powder.
-While it may lose some minor freshness and pungency during this process, the powder carries a vibrant colour and offers more diversity in use.
-Raw turmeric powder like TurmeriX can be used to make drinks, curries, salads, sauces, dressings
+While it may lose some freshness and pungency during the drying process, turmeric powder carries a vibrant colour and offers more diversity in use.

-– curry powder containing it due to its use of turmeric.
-This makes both powders popular as an antioxidant and anti-inflammatory, in addition to various benefits associated with digestion, brain function, protection from diseases and more.
-One key difference is iron content, with turmeric edging out curry powder as a better source.
+One key difference is iron content, with turmeric powder edging out curry powder as a better source.
 While a typical tablespoon of raw turmeric powder contains an average of 5.2mg of iron, a tablespoon of typical curry powder contains just 1.2mg.
 Maintaining a healthy iron intake aids oxygen transportation through the bloodstream, boosts immune function, and encourages cell regeneration.
 Turmeric also takes the cake when it comes to manganese content, offering 1.9mg per tablespoon compared to the 0.52mg found in a tablespoon of curry powder.
 Manganese helps wounds heal more effectively and assists the body when it comes to fighting off diseases.
-Updated April 2019.
-Originally published: July 2017.